DavidKessel/Accenture-Code.Now/README.md

 The backend needs to be capable to:

 - Fetch data from AQ public API `✅ The backend server queries the AQ public API.`
-- Insert AQ API data into a database `❌ I wasn't sure why this would be useful.`
+- Insert AQ API data into a database `❌ I wasn't sure what to do here.`
 - Provide endpoint to serve AQ data to the frontend `✅ Express server provides the endpoint.`

+## Conclusion:

+This challenge was a great way to test my fullstack programming skills.
+I'm happy with the final result.